Curated List of Premium Business Checking Account Offers

 2. Transaction and Monthly Maintenance Fees

 Cash handling fees may apply to cash deposits exceeding a set threshold.
 To avoid high fees, opt for an account with a higher cash deposit limit if your business primarily handles cash.
-Most business checking accounts have low or no monthly maintenance fees, but banks may offer ways to qualify for a monthly fee waiver, such as meeting minimum balance requirements, monthly direct deposits, business credit cards, or debit card purchases.
+Most business checking accounts have low or no monthly maintenance fees.
+Still, banks may offer ways to qualify for a monthly fee waiver, such as meeting minimum balance requirements, monthly direct deposits, business credit cards, or debit card purchases.

 3. Interest Payments